Pilots, Site Owners

 2) If you enabled an event password, they’ll be prompted to enter it once only.

-6) They receive a confirmation email containing everything they need including a calendar attachment.
+8) If approval is not enabled, they receive a confirmation email immediately, containing everything they need including a calendar attachment and, when configured, the special instructions PDF.

 Important: a slot booking helps manage congestion but, unless the landing site says otherwise, it is not landing permission—pilots should still use Helipaddy Request Landing button to request landing as normal.